cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

                               /D, N, S/ 7, /loop-count/ 105]]
 ~~~~

+This reduces to `[1, 10584416, ["opsonize", 7, 105]]`.

+Another example, combining
-or, combining the use of inline and end-of-line comments:
+the use of inline and end-of-line comments:

 ~~~ cbor-diag
 {